Pakistan urges UN Human Rights Council to stop Indian crimes in Kashmir | Associated Press Of Pakistan

 Ambassador Hashmi spoke about arbitrary arrests, detention and imprisonment of political activists and human rights defenders continue unabated, with the Kashmir Bar Association reporting that over 600 habeas corpus petitions filed before the High Court since last August were pending.

-During the period, he said, nearly 13,000 Kashmiris remained imprisoned in various jails without recourse to justice.
+During this period, he said, nearly 13,000 Kashmiris remain imprisoned in various jails without recourse to justice.

-In its attempts to crush the resistance, Ambassador Hashmi said, India had upscaled weapons’ calibre, targeting civilian population and their houses in the so-called “cordon and search operations”.
-At least 30 Kashmiri youth had been martyred in the last two weeks by Indian military, acting as Judge, Jury and Executioner.
+In its attempts to crush the resistance, Ambassador Hashmi said India had upscaled weapons’ calibre, targeting civilian population and their houses in the so-called “cordon and search operations”.
+At least 30 Kashmiri youth have been martyred in the last two weeks by Indian military, acting as Judge, Jury and Executioner.

 “We call upon the relevant government to investigate the use of CGM3 in light of ATT (Arms Trade Treaty) obligations and urge India to stop targeting civilians in Kashmir, particularly through heavy weapons.”

-The envoy said the new “Domicile Law” was designed to settle Indian nationals in Jammu &Kashmir and convert Kashmiris into a minority in their homeland.
-Parallel to that quasi-colonial project, India had awarded all contracts for extraction of minerals from water bodies of Kashmir to Indian firms, completely ignoring local companies and businesses.
+The Pakistani envoy said the new “Domicile Law” was designed to settle Indian nationals in Jammu & Kashmir and convert Kashmiris into a minority in their homeland.
+Parallel to this quasi-colonial project, India had awarded all contracts for extraction of minerals from water bodies of Kashmir to Indian firms, completely ignoring local companies and businesses.

 “This decision aggravates risks of environmental degradation and violations of all rights of indigenous people,” he said.